etianen/django-historylinks/README.md

 django-historylinks
 ===================

-**django-historylinks** provides an automatic SEO-friendly HTTP 301 redirect if the URL of a registered model changes.
+**django-historylinks** provides automatic SEO-friendly HTTP 301 redirects if the URL of a registered model changes.